-I have a collection of vintage black & white glass plate negatives and color positives.
+I have a collection of vintage black & white glass plate negatives and color diapositives.
 Glass was the main carrier for the negative emulsion until the 1920s.
 What most people don't know is that glass was also used for creating positive images.
 This mainly concerned glass slides that could be viewed with a stereoscope or projected with a magic lantern.
 Scanning glass plate negatives and positives comes with some challenges that will be addressed in this article.

 I use an Epson V700 scanner for scanning glass plates.
 This high-quality flatbed scanner has an optical resolution of 4800 dpi for reflective media (photos, documents) and 6400 dpi for transmissive media (film, glass).
 The optical density is 4.0 Dmax.
 Epson now has a successor with the V800, but the V700 is still a great scanner that serves me well.
 To understand more about scanners and resolution, I recommend this excellent article on Imaging Resource.

 The scanning software I use is Ed Hamrick's VueScan.
-I prefer the extensive options and clear user interface over the standard software that came with my scanner.
+I prefer the extensive options and clear user interface over the standard Epson software that came with my scanner.

 To prepare your scan, you need to perform these steps first:

-It's not a good idea to place your glass slides directly on the scanner glass plate.
+In general, it's not a good idea to place your glass slides directly on the scanner glass plate.
 You will not get sharp results and glass-on-glass creates Newton's rings.
 You preferably place the slides in the scan holder, but this can be challenging.

-Luckily, the 6x13cm plates fit exactly in the medium format film holder.
+Luckily, the 6x13cm slides fit exactly in the medium format film holder.
 I also put the 45x107mm slides in this holder, but for this format I've added a little plastic strip to make it fit.
 Again, a little creativity is needed.